jlinoff/pam/PROPOSAL.md

 After: **0 false rejects in 3,000 cryptic and 4,000 memorable passwords**, with every human pattern still caught.

+### The in-record generator ignored the length preference

+Caught by looking at the regenerated screenshots rather than by any test.

+`mkGeneratePasswordDlg()` — the generator that opens inside a record's password field — had `let len = 20` hardcoded.
+It never read `passwordRangeLengthDefault`.
+So the standalone generator produced 30-character passwords while the one in the record editor produced 20, and nothing anywhere compared them.

+With `memorablePasswordMinWords` raised to 5, that meant squeezing five words into twenty characters: the capture showed `dk/pvc/am/you/nearby` and `most/dl/acne/horn/il`.
+It is also exactly the configuration measured at a ~3% failure rate, where the generator gives up and returns `???` plus random hex.

+Now `window.prefs.passwordRangeLengthDefault || 20`, and verified through the
+real edit-row path: 30-character cryptic passwords and five-word memorable ones such as `model/jump/pour/clinics/silent`.

+**Nothing mechanical would have found this.** The unit tests call `getMemorablePassword()` with an explicit length.
+The e2e test added for item 13 checks the *standalone* generator, which was already correct. `check-images` compares filenames.
+The regenerated capture was the only artefact that showed it, and only to someone who read the passwords in it.

+That is the argument for looking at the pictures rather than only counting them.

 ### The screenshot seed had to change with it

 `SEED_RNG_JS` overrides `crypto.getRandomValues` so generated passwords are